YePpHa/ts-di-transformer/README.md

 This is a proof-of-concept of using interfaces with dependency injection.
 The only requirement for this to work is using a custom transformer.

-Everything is handled on compile-time.
-There's no runtime logic.
+All the neccessary information is resolved on compile-time.
+The runtime part get fed the needed information through `.bind()` and `.resolve()`.

-__This example has only been developed to work with interfaces.
-Using other types will most definitely break it.
-Moreover, the resolving of parameters will always produce symbols.__
+__Disclaimer: This has only been tested on TypeScript v3.2.2.
+Any other version may break this.__

 ## How does it work?
 The interfaces are converted into symbols when calling `InterfaceSymbol<T>()`